Targeted News Service logo

 American Association of Cardiovascular & Pulmonary Rehabilitation Urges CMS to Expand Access to Heart and Lung Rehabilitation Services in 2026 Rule (10)

 WASHINGTON, Sept.
 15 -- The American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) has submitted a public comment letter to the U.S. Centers for Medicare & Medicaid Services (CMS) addressing concerns and recommendations related to the proposed Calendar Year 2026 Medicare Outpatient Prospective Payment System (OPPS) rule.
-The association, established in 1985, represents a diverse group of health care professionals dedicated to improving the lives of patients with cardiovascu more ST
+The association, established in 1985, represents a diverse group of health care professionals dedicated to improving the lives of patients with cardiovascular and pulmonary disorders.
+In their letter, AAC more ST

 American Association of Colleges for Teacher Education Expresses Concern Over PSLF Employer Eligibility (10)